 Swaper’s New User Requirements

-In order to sign up on Swaper you need to be over 18 years old and reside within the European Economic Area.
+To sign up on Swaper you must be over 18 years old and reside within the European Economic Area.
 You also need to have a bank account from the country of your residence that is listed in your name.
-You can also open a business account with Swaper if that’s something that interests you.
+You can also open a business account with Swaper if that interests you.

 No EUR bank account?
 No problem